pksilen/vitja-service/README.md

    http-kubernetes-mongodb
    kafka-kubernetes-mysql...
    redis-kubernetes-mysql...
+- Use DATETIME instead of TIMESTAMP for mySql
 - Split services to different microservices
   - Create notification-service
     - Sales item cron job: send email at 16:00 if sales item is going to be removed
-- call remote service testing, find argument type from git submodule
+- call remote service testing, find service function argument/return type from git submodule dir or monorepo dir
+  - Validate call argument against parsed Class.
+Generate return value sample arg.

 TODO NEXT RELEASE:
 - Kafka sendTo integration tests, create topic name with uuid postfix, use that and delete topic at end of testing